ncbi/egapx/README.md

     - use `-e aws` for AWS batch using Docker image
     - use `-e docker` for using Docker image
     - use `-e singularity` for using the Singularity image
+    - use `-e biowulf_cluster` for Biowulf cluster using Singularity image
-    - use `-e slurm` for using SLURM in your HPC.
+    - use '-e slurm` for using SLURM in your HPC.
         - Note that for this option, you have to edit `./egapx_config/slurm.config` according to your cluster specifications.
     - type `python3 ui/egapx.py  -h ` for the help menu

       ```
-      $ ./egapx.py  -h
+      $ ui/egapx.py  -h

       !!WARNING!!
       This is an alpha release with limited features and organism scope to collect initial feedback on execution.
 Outputs are not yet complete and not intended for production use.

-      usage: egapx.py [-h] [-e EXECUTOR] [-c CONFIG_DIR] [-o OUTPUT] [-w WORKDIR] [-r REPORT] [-n] [-q] [-v] [-fn FUNC_NAME] filename
+      usage: egapx.py [-h] [-o OUTPUT] [-e EXECUTOR] [-c CONFIG_DIR] [-w WORKDIR] [-r REPORT] [-n] [-st]
+                [-so] [-dl] [-lc LOCAL_CACHE] [-q] [-v] [-fn FUNC_NAME]
+                [filename]

       Main script for EGAPx

-      positional arguments:
-        filename              YAML file with input: section with at least genome: and reads: parameters

       optional arguments:
         -h, --help            show this help message and exit
         -e EXECUTOR, --executor EXECUTOR
-                              Nextflow executor, one of local, docker, aws.
+                        Nextflow executor, one of docker, singularity, aws, or local (for NCBI
+                        internal use only).
 Uses corresponding Nextflow config file
         -c CONFIG_DIR, --config-dir CONFIG_DIR
                         Directory for executor config files, default is ./egapx_config.
-Can be also set as env EGAPX_CONFIG_DIR
+Can be also
+                        set as env EGAPX_CONFIG_DIR
-        -o OUTPUT, --output OUTPUT
-                              Output path
         -w WORKDIR, --workdir WORKDIR
                         Working directory for cloud executor
         -r REPORT, --report REPORT
-                              Report file prefix for report (.report.html) and timeline (.timeline.html) files, default is in output directory
+                        Report file prefix for report (.report.html) and timeline (.timeline.html)
+                        files, default is in output directory
         -n, --dry-run
+        -st, --stub-run
+        -so, --summary-only   Print result statistics only if available, do not compute result
+        -lc LOCAL_CACHE, --local-cache LOCAL_CACHE
+                        Where to store the downloaded files
         -q, --quiet
         -v, --verbose
         -fn FUNC_NAME, --func_name FUNC_NAME
                         func_name

+      run:
+        filename              YAML file with input: section with at least genome: and reads: parameters
+        -o OUTPUT, --output OUTPUT
+                        Output path

+      download:
+        -dl, --download-only  Download external files to local storage, so that future runs can be
+                        isolated

       ```